R. H. Ives Gammell: Writing and teaching

 In 1946 Gammell published a book of art criticism, Twilight of Painting, in which he argued that modern art, with its emphasis on abstraction, undermined the tradition of European craftsmanship.
 He tried to explain how this problem had occurred and how it might be solved.
 In Gammell's lament he revealed the aspects of painting he admired: classical, realistic, representational, and academic.
 He wrote a book of essays published posthumously, The Boston Painters, 1900-1930; edited Shop Talk of Edgar Degas; and wrote a monograph about the Boston painter Dennis Miller Bunker.

 Starting in the 1940s, Gammell taught at Fenway Studios in Boston in a room down the hall from where he painted.
 His student, the painter Robert Cormier, said Gammell's classes included the study of anatomy, memory drawing, and the sight-size method.
-Another student was Richard Lack, the founder of Classical Realism.
+Another student was Richard F. Lack, the founder of Classical Realism.
 Lack recalled that Gammell wanted his students to be immersed in culture.
 He was a member of the Boston Athenæum and encouraged them to borrow books, attend museums, the symphony, and the opera.